AleksanderOlczyk/japanese-vocab-graber/Anki/Hours_gen/README.md

 ## Usage

-1. Clone this repository or download the `hours.py` file.
+1. Clone this repository or download the `hours - romaji.py` file.
-2. Run the `hours.py` script using Python.
+2. Run the `hours - romaji.py` script using Python.
 3. The generated Japanese hours will be saved to a file named `japanese_hours.txt`.

 ## Format